 Introduction to Iterative Model

 In this model, iterative process starts with a small set of software requirements being simply implanted and increases the evolving versions iteratively, up to and including the complete system.
-Designs changes are produced and fresh functional skills are added to each iteration.
+Designs changes are part of it and addition of fresh functional skills can be each iteration.
 The fundamental concept behind the techniques is to build a system over iteration and in smaller portion at a time (incremental).
 An iterative lifecycle model doesn’t begin with a complete requirement specification.
-Development instead starts with only part of the software specified and implemented, which is then checked to determine additional demands.
+Development instead starts with only part of the software when they are specified and implemented.
+Which is then, checked to determine additional demands.
 This process is repeated at the end of each model iteration and produces a fresh version of the software.

 More than one iteration of the software development cycle may be in progress at the same time.
 A strict validation of the requirements, verification and testing of each software version against those requirements within each model cycle is essential for the effective use of an iterative software development cycle.
-The software needs to be tested again and further to check each version of the software as it evolves over a number of cycles.
+The software is again tested further to check each version of the software as it evolves over a number of cycles.

 Types of Iterative Model